 The following options are supported:

 login accepts a device option, device. device is taken to be the path name of the TTY port login is to operate on.
-The use of the device option can be expected to improve login performance, since login does not need to call ttyname(3C).
+The use of the device option can be expected to improve login performance, since login will not need to call ttyname(3C).
 The -d option is available only to users whose UID and effective UID are root.
-Any other attempt to use -d causes login to quietly exit.
+Any other attempt to use -d will cause login to quietly exit.

 Used by in.telnetd(1M) to pass information about the remote host and terminal type.

 Terminal type as a second argument to the -h option should not start with a hyphen (-).

 Used to pass environment variables to the login shell.